cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 - [[Elizabeth Durst]] was the one who started the cult
 - [[Gustav Durst]] only played along because he saw no way out

+Inside the room, [[Elora]] opened a footlocker where the group found the following:
+- a cloak of pr

 ## The Shrine